abbieschenk/hugo-abbieschenk.com-old/content/_index.md

 ---
-title: "Hello!"
+title: ""
-description: "I'm a software developer and photographer interested in conveying information and stories in interdisciplinary ways."
+description: "Software developer + photographer."
 ---

+# About
 I’m Abbie Schenk, a **software developer** and **photographer**.

-I'm interested in conveying information and stories in interdisciplinary ways, combining interactive web apps, digital mapping, photography, video, writing, and other methods.
+I’m interested in conveying information and stories in interdisciplinary ways, combining interactive web apps, digital mapping, photography, video, writing, and other methods.

-I use this website to catalog **[Projects](/projects)** and write **[Posts](/posts)** about them, my processes, and other thoughts on **work** and **leisure**.

-My **software development** experience is mainly in **Java**, with 3+ years of professional experience and a **BSc. in Computing Science**.
-I've also used a lot of Javascript and CSS, Unity3D, and done some Android app development.

-I've worked in multimedia content creation, digital communications, and various roles at the University of Alberta.
-My **Master of Arts in Recreation and Leisure Studies** thesis used photography to examine travel as a meaningful, transitional time.
+This website is a non-comprehensive collection of projects I have worked on.

+---

+# Experience
+- Software Development
+    - 4+ years of professional experience ([LinkedIn](https://www.linkedin.com/in/abbie-schenk/), CV on request)
+    - Most recently: Javascript/Typescript (React.js + Node.js)
+    - Other: Java/Spring, Gatsby.js, Unity3D, some Android
+- Photography
+- Videography
+- Digital Communications

+---

-# Work
+# Education
-Some of my work can be found on the **[Projects](/projects)** page.
-My resume and CV are also available on request.
+- Master of Arts in Recreation and Leisure Studies
+<br/><span style='font-size: 1.0rem'>Thesis: A Photographic Autoethnography on Travel as a Meaningful Transitional Time</span>
+- BSc.
+Computing Science

+---

 # Contact

 I'm open to hearing about opportunities to collaborate and work with like-minded people.
-The best way to reach me is via **[email](mailto:abbieschenk@gmail.com)**.
+You can reach me via **[email](mailto:abbieschenk@gmail.com)**.